Jolly Rancher: Chemistry

 Jolly Ranchers are amorphous solids, meaning their molecular arrangements have no specific pattern.
 They are hard, brittle, rigid, translucent and have low molecular mobility.
 Jolly Ranchers are formed from highly concentrated sugar solutions (greater than 95% sugar) and have extremely high viscosity.
 Their "glassy" appearance is a result of the way they are processed.
 During processing, the sugar syrup is cooled so rapidly that no crystals have time to form.
 Jolly Ranchers hold their solid shape when kept in temperatures less than the glass transition temperature (T_{g}).
 If the temperature is greater than the T_{g}, the hard and glassy-like structure of the Jolly Rancher becomes a soft and rubbery material.

 Manufacturing

 Jolly Ranchers are manufactured by creating a solution of corn syrup, sucrose, glucose, or fructose syrup that is boiled to a temperature of 160 C and cooled to create a supersaturated mixture that is roughly 2.5 percent water.
-As the mixture is cooled, natural and artificial flavoring and artificial colors are added to individual batches of syrup solution which are later mixed with malic acid to improve shelf life and add further flavor.
-Once the mixture begins to cool, it is then extruded into long malleable strings that are cut to size and individually wrapped and packaged.
+As the mixture is cooled, natural and artificial flavoring and artificial colors are added to individual batches of syrup solution, which are later mixed with malic acid to improve shelf life and add further flavor.
+Once the mixture begins to cool, it is then extruded into long malleable strings that are cut to size, individually wrapped and packaged.